MinkSieders/pyQPCR/README.md

 To design a qPCR plate with a sequential layout of 96 wells and a custom list of target genes:

 `python pyQPCR.py plater --input samples.txt --design sequential_1 --target_genes GeneX GeneY GeneZ --number_technical_replicates 3`

+## Usage | Plater

+`python pyQPCR.py analyzer`

+The `analyzer` command processes and analyzes qPCR data.
+It works with input files containing Ct values, raw spectra, and dissociation curve results.
+When provided with a layout file, it will also annotate results based on names and target genes for the primer sets.
+For CT analysis a layout file is required.

+### Arguments:

+`--input_ct` (str, optional): Path to the CSV file with Ct results.
+If not provided, no Ct analysis is performed.

+`--input_spec` (str, optional): Path to the CSV file with raw spectra results.

+`--input_dis` (str, optional): Path to the CSV file with dissociation curve results.

+`--input_layout` (str, optional): Path to a TSV file with the qPCR plate layout.

+`--method` (str, optional, default: dct): Method for analysis.
+Supported methods include dct.

+`--housekeeping_gene` (str, optional): Housekeeping target ID used in the layout file.

+`--show_cycles` (int, optional, default: 40): Number of cycles to display in raw spectra traces.

+`--embed_ct` (bool, optional, default: True): Whether to embed Ct data and layout information into spectra output.
+Set to True or False.

+### Example Usage:

+To process and analyze qPCR results with Ct values, spectra, and dissociation curves:

+`python pyQPCR.py analyzer --input_ct ct_results.csv --input_spec spectra_results.csv --input_dis dissociation_curve.csv --input_layout layout.tsv --method dct --housekeeping_gene GeneX --show_cycles 40 --embed_ct True`

 ## Output Handling